laymonage/slides-student-maintainer/slides.md

 <!--
 This year, Django still participated in GSoC.
 We had four projects this year, compared to two projects when I did mine in 2019.
 Different projects with different mentors and different areas of Django to improve.

-Google has removed the requirement for participants to be university students, so even more people can join.
+You no longer have to be a university student to join.

-And anybody in the community can take part.
+And anybody in the community can take part in other ways.
 You can suggest project ideas.
-You can write a proposal and work on the project.
 If you feel like it, you can also be a mentor.

 This year, I mentored a project that adds support for updating JSONFields on the database level.
 It's like an SQL – sorry, a sequel – to my project.
 Five years later, it's very interesting to see how much of the code has changed, and how much has stayed the same.
 -->